mrdirtbag/Capstone-Project/README.md

   - [x] Today
   - [x] Tomorrow
   - [x] Calendar
+    - [ ] Reload calendar data when user is hired.

   - [ ] Settings Screen
     - [x] cleanup order and format of settings screen
     - [ ] check each notification reacts to settings filters